ahaenggli/AzureAD-LDAP-wrapper/FAQ.md

 ## How do I give some synced users the DSM-Administrator permission on a Synology-NAS?

-Before DSM 7.0: Just create a group called "Administrators" and put the users in it.
+Before DSM 7: Just create a group called "Administrators" and put the users in it.
-With DSM 7.0: You can delegate specific persmisisons to each synced groupd.
+With DSM 7: You can delegate specific permissions to each synced group.

 ## Can I use LDAPS (LDAP over SSL) instead of LDAP (with no encryption)?